Ocean

 Ocean temperatures depend on the amount of solar radiation reaching the ocean surface.
 In the tropics, surface temperatures can rise to over 30 °C. Near the poles where sea ice forms, the temperature in equilibrium is about -2 °C. In all parts of the ocean, deep ocean temperatures range between -2 °C and 5 °C. Constant circulation of water in the ocean creates ocean currents.
 Those currents are caused by forces operating on the water, such as temperature and salinity differences, atmospheric circulation (wind), and the Coriolis effect.
 Tides create tidal currents, while wind and waves cause surface currents.
 The Gulf Stream, Kuroshio Current, Agulhas Current and Antarctic Circumpolar Current are all major ocean currents.
 Such currents transport massive amounts of water, gases, pollutants and heat to different parts of the world, and from the surface into the deep ocean.
-All this has impacts on the global climate system.
+All this affects the global climate system.

 Ocean water contains dissolved gases, including oxygen, carbon dioxide and nitrogen.
 An exchange of these gases occurs at the ocean's surface.
 The solubility of these gases depends on the temperature and salinity of the water.
-The carbon dioxide concentration in the atmosphere is rising due to CO_{2} emissions, mainly from fossil fuel combustion.
+The carbon dioxide concentration in the atmosphere is rising owing to CO_{2} emissions, mainly from fossil fuel combustion.
 As the oceans absorb CO_{2} from the atmosphere, a higher concentration leads to ocean acidification (a drop in pH value).

 The ocean provides many benefits to humans such as ecosystem services, access to seafood and other marine resources, and a means of transport.
 The ocean is known to be the habitat of over 230,000 species, but may hold considerably more – perhaps over two million species.
 Yet, the ocean faces many environmental threats, such as marine pollution, overfishing, and the effects of climate change.
 Those effects include ocean warming, ocean acidification and sea level rise.
 The continental shelf and coastal waters are most affected by human activity.

 Terminology

 Ocean and sea

 The terms "the ocean" or "the sea" used without specification refer to the interconnected body of salt water covering the majority of Earth's surface, i.e., the world ocean.
-It includes the Pacific, Atlantic, Indian, Southern/Antarctic, and Arctic oceans.
+It includes the Pacific, Atlantic, Indian, Antarctic/Southern, and Arctic oceans.
 As a general term, "the ocean" and "the sea" are often interchangeable.

 Strictly speaking, a "sea" is a body of water (generally a division of the world ocean) partly or fully enclosed by land.
 The word "sea" can also be used for many specific, much smaller bodies of seawater, such as the North Sea or the Red Sea.
 There is no sharp distinction between seas and oceans, though generally seas are smaller, and are often partly (as marginal seas) or wholly (as inland seas) bordered by land.